onc-healthit/inferno-community/.github/ISSUE_TEMPLATE/bug_report.md

 * The URL of the FHIR server being tested
 * The Test ID, if it's a problem with a specific test.
 * Any required configuration options (client ID, client secret, etc.)
-* Anything else needed to make the issue occur
+* Anything else needed to make the issue occur.

 **Expected behavior**
-Tell us what should happen
+Tell us what should happen.